jrobinson123/colorfulQuadtree/README.md

 }
 ```

-Pointers are allocated to the children quadtrees, setting them to null.
-A random value then determines whether or not the children are initialized.
+Pointers are allocated to the children QuadTrees[s], by default setting their values to null.
+A randomly generated value then determines whether or not each child QuadTree is initialized.
 The smaller depth is, the more likely it is that children are initialized.
-Each child quadtree has half the size as the parent and is assigned to exist in one of the four subsections.
+Each child QuadTree has half the size as the parent and is assigned to exist in one of the four subsections.
 Children are only allowed to be created to a certain depth.
 ```processing
 children = new QuadTree[4];
       if (depth < 6) {